 - You have an extensive database.

 It’s good to have a lot of customers.
-They are a source of your sales data, and your sales data is a foundation for your sales campaigns.
+They are a source of your sales data, and your sales data is a foundation for your sales campaigns and lead generation.
 However, the larger the base is, the more chaotic things get without proper organization and segmentation.
-It’s essential to break down your customers into clusters for a more comfortable, cleaner data processing and more focused campaigns.
+It’s essential to break down your customers into clusters for more comfortable, cleaner data processing and more focused campaigns.

 - You’re planning a campaign.